 With the implementation of the functional idiom in languages such as Haskell, Scala, Java, Python, Ruby, and C#, is the R language relevant?
-One thing note about function languages is that same like Haskell are considered to be pure functional languages that do not support mutations that are considered harmful.
+One thing to note about function languages is that they do not support mutations.

 Java 8 finally gave Java developers a taste of functional programming but the feature is just an add on to the language.
 This was done, I think, to maintain backwards compatibility with the millions of Java applications in the field.